Destination NSW conducts specialist research on a number of topics. Please find the most recent research below.

 Economic Contribution of Tourism to NSW

-This report highlights the importance of the value of tourism in NSW and includes comparisons with other industries and states.
+These reports highlight the importance of the value of tourism in NSW and include comparisons with other industries and states.
 Employment is one of the key measures.

 Tourism is a valuable contributor to NSW’s economy.
-In 2016–17, the tourism industry directly contributed $17.3 billion to New South Wales’ economy (Gross State Product, or GSP) and directly employed approximately 171,000 people.
-Together with the indirect impacts, the industry’s total contribution to the economy reached an estimated $34.2 billion, or 6 per cent of NSW’s GSP.
+In 2017–18, the tourism industry directly contributed $17.5 billion to New South Wales’ economy (Gross State Product, or GSP) and directly employed approximately 183,000 people.
+Together with the indirect impacts, the industry’s total contribution to the economy reached an estimated $35.6 billion.

 The State of the Industry report assesses the current performance of the Australian tourism industry and its progress on the Tourism 2020 potential.
 It also reports on visitation statistics on the demand side, and aviation, accommodation and employment statistics and investment estimates on the supply side.